cb11711211/pMHC-TCR-binding-prediction/README.md

 1. HLA ID
 2. HLA classification (mostly for HLA.A)

 For most of the asian people, the HLA classification could be roughly divided into several groups:

-1.
+Currently, there are only two groups of HLA and using the one-hot encoding method to encode the HLA classification.

 ## Model
 The model of the pMHC-TCR binding prediction contains the following parts: